dbreon88/daiagon-alley/README.md

     make migrate

-**USE THIS DOCKER COMMAND AT OWN RISK** This clears out volumes, images, containers and other docker data that could be important to other instances you have.
+**USE THIS DOCKER COMMAND AT OWN RISK** This clears out volumes, images, containers and other docker data that could be important to other instances you have. (it's overkill for sure but a nice refresh feels nice, doesn't it?)

 #### Awesome Resources: